philips/supernote-obsidian-plugin/README.md

 ## Known Issues

-- None.
-Do you need to [create a new issue](https://github.com/philips/supernote-obsidian-plugin/issues)?
+There are a handful of known issues.
+Please check the [issue list](https://github.com/philips/supernote-obsidian-plugin/issues).
+If you don't see a matching issue please [create a new issue](https://github.com/philips/supernote-obsidian-plugin/issues)?

 ## Roadmap / Ideas